AIML-K/aiml-k.github.io/content/en/authors/jeongunha/_index.md

 ---

-I'm Jeong-un Ha, a Ph.D. candidate in AIML-K. I majored in Representation Theory in the pure mathematics, but now I'm studying Generative Model and Neural Operator.
+I'm Jeongun Ha, a Ph.D. candidate in AIML-K. I majored in Representation Theory in the pure mathematics, but now I'm studying Generative Model and Neural Operator.

 When I was in the project Noise Generation in our lab, I majorly dealt with the conditional/unconditional generative model synthesizing the seismic noise.
 After the project ended, I was involved in LSTM model development work and experiments sequential dataset synthesis in collaboration with the Department of Mechanical Engineering.
-(Not formal collaboration between labs.)

 Now I'm interested in Neural Operator Learning.
-In particular, we focus on generative models using neural operator solvers.
-I believe that being able to synthesize datasets using mathematical theory will be very useful in environments where dataset synthesis is difficult.
+In particular, I focus on effective operator learning theoretically and practically.
+The goal is to bridge the gap between academia and industry in neural operator learning to create better neural operator models.